Year 2 Beech

 PE

 As Athletes, we have an afternoon of PE every week on a Wednesday and Thursday.
-Our focus this half term is throw, prepare and catch working on our hand-eye coordination skills.
+Our indoor PE sessions is gymnastics and our outdoor session is duel, win, lose.

 Links to try at home